 How Cora PPM can help the Head of Strategy

-• Top-Down Budgeting: Logically split budget across your portfolios.
+- Top-Down Budgeting: Logically split the budget across your portfolios.
 Easily track forecasting from execution against portfolio budgets to measure performance.

 - Benefits Realization: Plan and track benefits realization across the organization.